johnjones4/grammarlint/README.md

 * **--weasels** Override the default list of weasels words.
 It can be a path to a text file with each word on a new line or a JSON array passed-in directly.
 * **--skip** Optionally skip some checks.
 Options are the names of each check. (i.e. "Passive Voice")
 * **--formatter** Output the results using different formatters.
 Default is "table" but "csv" is also available.

+## To Do

+* Refactor to work with Browserify and launch a web version
+* Build spellcheck module
+* Build Checkstyle output formatter.